AlLenNotFound/EIS_CNNWithSVM/README.md

 # EIS_CNNWithSVM

+Using ML and DL technique to perform EIS Equivalent Circuit Model (ECM) predictions

 Actually,in this project i have try many method to solve the problem.
 At first,I think  this kinda of classification problem easy to solve for CNN or some other DL method.But Unfortunately when i meet the poor scala of data,i know the reason why previous research just tyr to using ML.
 Whatever,i think i should give it a shit and maybe it works?